minetest-mods-camp/witches/README.md

 Witches inhabit the land!
 They are currently in development but, can already:

 * Spawn near wood above ground.
+* Witches have magic!
+They will defend themselves and each other!
+* If you are repeatedly helpful to a witch...
 * Witch cottages adapted from Sokomine's basic_houses:
     (https://github.com/Sokomine/basic_houses) mod under under MIT license
 	  with permission from author.